populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 # keep only sites without missing data (to get same sites we used for fst)
 bim <- bim[complete.cases(t(geno)),]

-# keep chromosome and bp coordinate of eachsnp and define pairnames
+# keep chromosome and bp coordinate of each snp and define pairnames
 snpinfo <- data.frame(chr=bim$V1, pos=bim$V4)
 pairnames <- apply(subsppairs, 1, paste, collapse=" ")